ian-art/General-Theory-of-Psi-Gravity-PUBLIC/README.md

 ---

+## 🔬 Position in the Landscape of Unification Attempts

+ψ-gravity is not presented as an alternative to string theory or loop quantum gravity, but as an independent speculative seed.

+- **String theory** unifies forces through extra dimensions and vibrating modes.
+- **Loop quantum gravity** quantizes spacetime geometry at the Planck scale.
+- **Causal sets** reconstruct spacetime from discrete events.

+In contrast, **ψ-gravity starts from a generative field ψ** that drives both curvature and fluctuation, aiming to treat *quantum indeterminacy* and *cosmic geometry* as two manifestations of the same substrate.

+This positions ψ-gravity as a **bridge theory in spirit**, exploratory in mathematics, and awaiting further development toward testable predictions.

 ## 📚 Phase Development Roadmap

 The theory is developed in structured **phases**, moving from symbolic modeling to simulation, prediction, and closure.